 Planning Legislation means the Act, the Local Government Act 1993 (NSW) and the Roads Act 1993

-(NSW)
+(NSW).

-Planning Proposal means an application made to Council seeking to amend a Local Environmental by the Developer all of whom must be members of Panels for the NSW
+Planning Proposal means an application made to Council seeking to amend a Local Environmental by the Developer all of whom must be members of Panels for the NSW Department of Commerce or Local Government Procurement.

 Plan